1973 Australian incomes referendum

 The Constitution Alteration (Incomes) 1973 was a referendum proposed by the Australian Labor Party in December 1973 which sought to alter section 51 of the Australian Constitution to give the Commonwealth legislative power over incomes.
 The Whitlam government's most prominent reason for posing this amendment was the issue of inflation, as they argued that with government power over incomes, inflation would be better managed.

 The proposal did not pass due to a majority "no" vote from all states.
-This referendum was extremely unpopular and had the lowest percentage of public support when compared to any other referendum held in Australia.
+This referendum was extremely unpopular and had the lowest percentage of public support when compared to any previous referendum held in Australia.

 Question

 The question presented on the ballot paper:

 Do you approve the proposed law for the alteration of the Constitution entitled "An Act to alter the Constitution so as to enable the Australian Parliament to make laws with respect to incomes"?

 Background

 Economic context

 Inflation escalated rapidly from the early 1970s to 1980s.
 The Consumer Price Index (CPI) in 1970 was 3.5% pa but quickly rose to 15.3% pa in 1975, indicating a significant increase in the rate of inflation.
 In addition, a supply shock hit the Australian economy with the Organization of the Petroleum Exporting Countries (OPEC) strikes and "Oil Shock", which not only led to an increase in oil prices but an international recession.
 The Australian economy became increasingly unstable within the global context.
 Significant pressure was placed on the Whitlam government to overcome these economic issues and restabilise the economy resulting in the 1973 Referendum (Incomes), Whitlam’s main attempt to control inflation.